Balestier: Places of Worship

 The Chinese labourers, who settled in the area, built a temple in 1847 which still exists known as Goh Chor Tua Pek Kong Temple (梧槽大伯公廟), with the area having one of the last free-standing wayang stage in Singapore that was built in 1906 by Tan Boo Liat, a wealthy Hokkien Peranakan philanthropist and community leader.

-Apart from the century-old Goh Chor Tua Pek Kong Temple (梧槽大伯公廟), Balestier area also consisted of various prominent temples including Balestier Kwan Im Tng Temple (坤德觀音堂), Leng Ern Jee (靈隱寺), Feeha Cheng Seah (飛霞精舍), Chan Chor Min Tong (陳佐勉堂), Tai Pei Yuen Temple (大悲院) along Jalan Kemaman and Burmese Buddhist Temple at Tai Gin Road.
+Apart from the century-old Goh Chor Tua Pek Kong Temple (梧槽大伯公廟), Balestier area also consisted of various prominent temples including Balestier Kwan Im Tng Temple (坤德觀音堂), Leng Ern Jee, Feeha Cheng Seah (飛霞精舍), Chan Chor Min Tong, Tai Pei Yuen along Jalan Kemaman and Burmese Buddhist Temple at Tai Gin Road.
 Thong Teck Sian Tong Lian Sin Sia Temple (同德善堂念心社), a Teochew charitable temple whose mission is the practice of compassion through the provision of free medical consultation, funeral services, and assistance to the poor and needy.
 The temple is also known for its tradition of setting up water and tea kiosks for thirsty passers-by at the junction of Boon Teck Road and Balestier Road since 1950s.

 Notable landmarks

 Malay Film Productions

 In the 1940s, a film studio, Singapore Film Studios, was set up by Shaw Brothers to produce Malay films in Singapore for their local clients.
 The studio was later renamed as Malay Film Productions and had played a significant role in the film industry and produced hundreds of film.
-During World War II, this place was utilized by the Japanese to broadcast propaganda films.
+During World War II, the studio was utilized by the Japanese to broadcast propaganda films.
 It was later reopened after the war in 1947, but was eventually closed in 1967 due to the falling demand for Malay language films.
-This place is considered one of the most iconic places in Singapore in the early days as a form of local entertainment.
+The studio is considered one of the most iconic places in Singapore in the early days as a form of local entertainment.